Canon 5D Mark II vs Sony A7S II

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the A7S II is 2 percent smaller.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 21MP, the 5D Mark II offers a higher resolution than the A7S II (12MP), but the 5D Mark II has smaller individual pixels (pixel pitch of 6.41μm versus 8.40μm for the A7S II).
 Moreover, the A7S II is a somewhat more recent model (by 6 years and 11 months) than the 5D Mark II, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

-Many modern cameras cannot only take still pictures, but also record videos.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A7S II provides a better video resolution than the 5D Mark II.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A7S II provides a better video resolution than the 5D Mark II.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 5D Mark II vs Sony A7S II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7S II has an electronic viewfinder (2400k dots), while the 5D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The following table reports on some other key feature differences and similarities of the Canon 5D Mark II, the Sony A7S II, and comparable cameras.